Gertrude Ellen Hayes

 metal work.
 Her etchings often featured architectural scenes of buildings or streets.

+Biography

 Hayes was born in London.
 She attended the Royal College of Art and was later an instructor at the Rugby School.
 She married artist Alfred Kedington Morgan and took the married name Gertrude Ellen Morgan.

 Hayes was a Prix de Rome scholar.
 She became the first woman to ever be elected to the Royal Society of Painter-Etchers.

 Her work is included in the permanent collection of the Auckland Art Gallery.